 The proposal, consisting of chapters 1 (an overview of the dissertation proposal prepared for submission to a journal - see below), 2 (comprehensive literature review and hypotheses for the project), and 3 (research methods and analyses), should be given to committee members at least 2 weeks before the proposal date.
-At the same time the dissertation proposal is delivered to committee members, an announcement will be posted by the student's Chair(s) via e-mail and the student will post written flyers in the Department of Psychology mailroom and on the Psy.D. students' office door.
-Committee members will read the proposal and give feedback to the student and the student's Chair(s) at least one week before the meeting in order for the student to have time to prepare for the questions that may arise during the proposal.
+At the same time the dissertation proposal is delivered to committee members, an announcement will be posted by the student's Chair(s) via e-mail.
+Committee members will read the proposal and give feedback to the student and the student's Chair(s) at least one week before the meeting in order for the student tohave time to prepare for the questions that may arise during the proposal.
 The proposal meeting shall be scheduled for 2 hours and shall begin with the student making a short presentation to the committee regarding the proposal.
 Other Radford faculty or students, or other individuals invited by the student, may attend and ask questions of the student after the Committee has completed its questioning/discussion; however, the final determination of the status of the proposal rests solely with the Committee members, who will deliberate after all non-faculty have left the room.